Geometry of polarised varieties: Birational boundedness on pseudo-effective pairs

-we deduce that there is a natural number $n$ depending only on $d,\frac{1}{2l}$ such that the linear system $ |n(6l+2r)N'| $ defines a briational map.
+we deduce that there is a natural number $n$ depending only on $d,\frac{1}{2l}$ such that the linear system $ |n(6l+2r)N'| $ defines a birational map.
 In particular, $3dn(6l+2r)N'$ is potentially birational which in turn implies that $3dn(6l+2r)N$ is potentially birational.
-We will show that $m:=3dn(6l+2r)+r+2$ satisfies the proposition.